Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 Then an image popped into her head, clear like yesterday when the world was crisp with morning frost.

 She saw a cityscape, not really like the one outside the window, but more like that movie the other night which she had liked, to her delightful surprise.
 Blade Runner.
-Like the movie, it was darker and raining in that imaginary city.
+As in the movie, it was darker and raining in that imaginary city.
 And in the overcrowded gloomy streets of her vision, one figure stood out: a lone young woman.
 She was blonde.
 She wore an old overcoat, leather pants, and boots but otherwise nothing fancy.
 She walked as if she was searching for someone.
 It could be anyone, really, but Carrie felt it had to be someone important.
 Perhaps a little sister who had been kidnapped by an evil gang?

 Carrie didn’t know what the heck the story was, only that she felt a strong urge to run back to her room and get her pencils and pad to make the vision of it real.
 And maybe with the watercolors, too.